jangler/readlike/README.rst

 capabilties in settings outside of a standard CLI.

 Currently, all stateless Readline commands are implemented.
-This means that yanking and history aren't supported yet (but they are on the to-do list).
+This means that yanking and history are not supported.

 This module is especially well-suited to interfacing with Urwid_ due to a shared syntax for describing key inputs.